zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/water_cloud.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet of size \\(x = 104.7\\).*" >}}

 A logarithmic polar plot can hardly convey how large the forward peak is.
-A rectangular plot shows that there is a 5 orders-of-magnitude difference between the highest peak and the lowest trough.
+A rectangular plot shows that there is a 5 order-of-magnitude difference between the highest peak and the lowest trough.

 {{< figure src="/img/water_cloud_intensity.svg" caption="*Figure N: Logarithmic plot of the scattered intensity of a water droplet of size \\(x = 104.7\\).
 The horizontal axis represents the polar angle of the direction of the sensor.*" >}}

 How large is the contribution of the secondary components of the scattering function?
-We can answer this question by plotting the total amount of power scattered by the particle as a function of the solid angle, where a small solid angle corresponds to a tiny sensor directly in front of the droplet, and \\(4 \pi\\) represents a hypothetical spherical sensor completely surrounding the particle.
+We can answer this question by plotting the total amount of power scattered by the particle as a function of the solid angle, where a small solid angle corresponds to a tiny sensor located directly in front of the droplet, and \\(4 \pi\\) represents a hypothetical spherical sensor that completely surrounds the particle.

 {{< figure src="/img/water_cloud_power.svg" caption="*Figure N: Linear plot of the fraction of the scattered power of a water droplet of size \\(x = 104.7\\).
 The horizontal axis represents the solid angle subtended by the sensor.*" >}}